rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 *"Yule? is everything all right?"* - asked Mathias following the direction of her gaze, staring at the empty space above the stone in the flowery field.

 *"I think I'll go and sit for a while"* - said  Yule stepping towards the sunbathed stone, her mind absent, lost in thoughts - *"... by myself, Mat.
-If you don't mind?"* - she added, stopping Mathias unconscious steps that had begun following her.
+If you don't mind?"* - she added, stopping Mathias' unconscious steps that had begun following her.

 *"Oh, right!"* - complemented Mathias awkwardly - *"yes... sure...
 I'll better join those two.
 They will appreciate the third wheel, I hope.
 I heard it is really fun too!"* - added leaving Yule by herself, opening his hot red wings, propelling himself up and forward in the air with a single flap.